 - Get into an all-fours position.

-- While keeping your abs tight, extend one leg behind you and squeeze your butt as you straighten it out.
+- Extend one leg behind you while keeping your abs tight and squeeze your butt as you straighten it out.

 - Return your leg to the starting position and repeat.